-In a previous piece, I advocated a panentheistic conceptualization of reality that entails primacy of consciousness, human consciousness as a specialized manifestation within matter of the universal field of consciousness, recurring material manifestations as a necessary experience for spiritual development, egotism and selfishness as the antithesis of a spiritual life, and the necessity of free will and personal sovereignty for the perfection of consciousness and enlightenment.
+In a previous piece, I advocated a panentheistic conceptualization of reality that entails primacy of consciousness, human consciousness as a specialized manifestation within matter, which arises from the universal field of consciousness, recurring material manifestations as a necessary experience for spiritual development, egotism and selfishness as the antithesis of a spiritual life, and the necessity of free will and personal sovereignty for the perfection of consciousness and enlightenment.
 The present piece will discuss the role of spiritual practice in the evolution of consciousness.

 It almost goes without saying that the goal of developing one’s consciousness will be for most people a task requiring some organized effort, which is generally thought of as a spiritual practice.
 Edgar Cayce (a.k.a. the Sleeping Prophet) frequently addressed the core and most important step in developing a spiritual practice.
 That step was setting a personal ideal or a purposeful and positive intent to be used to guide one in interactions with others.
 Cayce recommended that such an ideal should encompass such qualities as love, service, compassion and understanding.
 He further suggested that as an aid to focus, an historical or fictional exemplar of one’s personal ideal might be selected.

 Simply setting an ideal is not enough because to be useful it must be put into practice.
-An ideal is applied by using it as a standard to self-evaluate one’s thoughts and actions on a daily basis.
+An ideal is applied by using it as a standard against which to evaluate one’s thoughts and actions on a daily basis.
+Bear in mind that evaluation is not a judgment about good or bad.
+It is simply a determination of to what degree your thoughts and actions were in harmony with your intentions.
 Cayce counseled that the evolution of your consciousness is not determined by spiritual knowledge but how well you apply that knowledge in your actions.
 Cayce emphasized both thought and behavior.
 Thought because of his repeated admonition that “mind is the builder.”
 What he means here is that consciousness is primary.
-Who and what you are ultimately derives from your thoughts and it is these thoughts that motivate behavior, including behaviors that conform to one’s personal ideal.
+Who and what you are ultimately derives from your thoughts and it is these thoughts that motivate behavior, including behaviors that resonate with one’s personal ideal.
 Behavior then must be motivated by positive intent if it is to contribute to one’s spiritual evolution.
 “Good” behavior motivated by ego, coerced by social opinion or by law is done for the wrong reason and contributes nothing to spiritual evolution.
 Setting and following a personal ideal then is spiritual practice in it most basic sense.

 The Seth entity that channeled through the writer Jane Roberts also spoke of the importance of ideals and supported Cayce’s view that the primary way in which ideals need to be expressed is through interaction with others within the context of daily life.
 Seth cautions that we often set very broad and general ideals as a way of avoiding having to act upon them.
 Such ideals seem beyond the ability of a mere individual to significantly impact, so we fail to act or expect institutions to act on our behalf.
 Seth also warns that people “…often believe that any means is justified in the pursuit of the ideal.”
 But, “Each act that is not in keeping with the ideal begins to unravel that ideal at its very core.”
 Seth, like Cayce, suggests that “…in your job and in your associations, are the places where you intersect with the world.”
 It is in these very personal and daily relationships where you have the most power to affect the world.
 Personal ideals can only be realized through acting on them.
 Seth argues that it is the cumulative effect of this type of action that changes the world.
 Changing the world is a bottom-up process that begins with oneself.